VarunBhardwaj03/BTP/README.md

-# siamese_person_re_id
+# Person ReID

-Siamese Network for Person Re-Identification in TensorFlow
+Re-Identification for person in tensorflow
 ## Usage
 For academic research purposes only.
 Please cite this GitHub repository.